🧠Working With AI the Right Way | Communication Skills — Intent, Structure & One-Step Clarity — Chapter Seven

 Communication does not end with output.

-When users clarify what worked and what didn’t, the system adjusts more effectively than when it is given a new, unrelated request.
+When users clarify what worked and what didn’t, the system adapts efficiently.

 Feedback provides: